-The 2016 Vitality London 10,000 started and finished in St James’s Park and used Green Park as its assembly area.
+The Vitality London 10,000 starts and finishes in St James's Park and uses Green Park as its assembly area.

-The race started on The Mall and finished on Spur Road opposite Buckingham Palace.
+The race starts on The Mall and finishes on Spur Road opposite Buckingham Palace.
 Runners follow a clockwise route around the City of Westminster and the City of London.
-The course passes many of London’s famous sights including Admiralty Arch, Nelson’s Column, St Paul’s Cathedral, Mansion House, the Bank of England, the Old Bailey, Somerset House, Big Ben, the Houses of Parliament and Westminster Abbey.
+The course passes many of London's famous sights including Admiralty Arch, Nelson's Column, St Paul's Cathedral, Mansion House, the Bank of England, the Old Bailey, Somerset House, Big Ben, the Houses of Parliament and Westminster Abbey.